dctanner/dctanner.github.io/content/blog/building-an-ai-superserver/building-an-ai-superserver.md

 tags:
 ---

-Impressive new language models like Llama and Mistral have broadened the accessiblity of AI training.
-If you want to fine-tune a model with your own data, it's now relative easy to do with tools like [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) and a few dollars spent on a GPU cloud.
+Impressive new language models like Llama and Mistral have broadened the accessibility of AI training.
+If you want to fine-tune a model with your own data, it's now relatively easy to do with tools like [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) and a few dollars spent on a GPU cloud.
 But if you want to go deeper and train larger models or try new methods, the cloud bill can quickly rack up.
 Renting 8 A100's on AWS will set you back an astounding $350,000 per year!
 There are cheaper clouds, but they can still cost tens of thousands a year.

 I've always enjoyed building PCs.
 I remember when I was 16 and my grandma bought me my first PC to assemble myself.
 So in the name of fun and saving money, I embarked on building an AI server so that I can more affordably do independent AI research.